derfsss/bboot/README.rst

 There are a few options that can be configured, see details in the comment in cfg.c.
-Options can be set in the device tree adding a /options/bboot string the same way as for example os4_commandline is defined.
-This is mostly only useful on real machine, with QEMU there is no way to set it currently but the defaults are set for QEMU so there should be no reason to change it anyway.
-On real hardware the settings "Of V0 Ab" (or V1 if you still want to get some feedback) might be better which skips most output so may be faster and will print errors to the SmartFirmware console so no serial is needed.
+Options can be set in the device tree adding a /options/bboot string the same way as for example os4_commandline is defined, that is first define a variable such as '16 nodefaults-bytes bboot' then set options with setenv bboot <opts string>.
+This is mostly only useful on real machine, with QEMU there is no way to set it currently but the defaults #define'ed in cfg.c as DEFAULT_OPTS are what is needed for QEMU so there should be no reason to change it.
+On real hardware the settings "Of V0 Ab" (or V1 if you still want to get some feedback) might be better which skips PCI config already done by firmware and omits most output so may be faster and will print errors to the SmartFirmware console so no serial is needed.
+It is also possible to get messages on both console and serial with "Ofs".

 Troubleshooting
 ===============